 If you’ve already booked the module 2 test you might need to change the date, since you must pass module 1 before you can take module 2.

-You’ll lose your fee if you don’t give 3 full days’ notice to cancel your module 2 test.
-Sundays and public holidays don’t count as working days.
+You’ll lose your fee if you do not give 3 full days’ notice to cancel your module 2 test.
+Sundays and public holidays do not count as working days.